 - Nature and purpose of the business

-- Termination or completion date if it is applicable
+- Termination or completion date, if it is applicable

-4. Make an LLC Operating Agreement
+5. Create an Ohio LLC Operating Agreement (Optional, but Recommended)

 The operating agreement document should include: